 A basic rule of thumb is that while the phrases 'Dark Web' or 'Deep Web' are typically used by tabloid newspapers to refer to dangerous secret online worlds, the 'Dark Internet' is a boring place where scientists store raw data for research.

 Technically, this is not a difficult process.
+And it is not illegal to browse the Dark Web.
 You simply need to install and use Tor.
 Go to www.torproject.org and download the Tor Browser Bundle, which contains all the required tools.
 Run the downloaded file, choose an extraction location, then open the folder and click Start Tor Browser.
 That's it.

 The Vidalia Control Panel will automatically handle the randomised network setup and, when Tor is ready, the browser will open; just close it again to disconnect from the network.

 Depending on what you intend to do on the Dark Web, some users recommend placing tape over your laptop's webcam to prevent prying eyes watching you.
 A tinfoil hat is also an option.
-If you're reading this to find out about torrent files, check out our separate guide on how to use torrent sites in the UK.
+If you're reading in the hope of finding out about torrent files, check out our separate guide on how to use torrent sites in the UK.

 Aggregation sites such as Reddit offer lists of links, as do several Wikis, including http://thehiddenwiki.org/ - a list that offers access to some very bad places.
 Have a quick look by all means, but please don't take our linking to it as an endorsement.
 It really isn't.